 A word of caution: I would be of course ill-advised to criticise those who work behind computers and in the digital field in particular, since I’m one of them.
 But that’s not my point.
 If you want to increase sales, you have to see more customers, not fewer, and to that avail, you will have to leave the comfort of your office and leave that computer behind (all the more so that computers are always with us on the go nowadays and so it has been for me for the past 30 years).

 Come to think of it, I believe I should promote such theories for the benefit of my competitors, selling would then be easier for me and my teams.

-For Web marketing agencies too, and perhaps even more than all other kind of businesses given the level of competition we are facing, seeing customers has never been more important.
+For Web marketing agencies too, and perhaps even more than all other kind of businesses given the level of Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... we are facing, seeing customers has never been more important.

 Is social selling a good excuse for not visiting customers?

 In a nutshell: what you should be remembering about Social Selling